Enter YouTube playlist id:

 can recreate your favorites on a new account.
 Check out my other

-pages to generate a tag cloud or back up your
+page to back up your subscriptions.

 Internet Explorer will pop up a File Download dialog box giving you the option to Open or Save the YouTube-Favorites.xls file.